Docent Lecture: "Revelations: Art from the African American South", by Martha Walker

 These rich musical traditions were paralleled by visual traditions that typically were symbolic in form or concealed from view in order to escape censure or destruction.
 Working with little or no formal training, and often employing cast-off objects and unconventional materials, these artists have created visually compelling works that address some of the most profound and persistent issues in American society, including race, class, gender, and religion.

 Free.
-No reservations.
+No reservations necessary.

 Contact InformationDocent Council